 Conflict can arise between couples when one partner fails to factor in the other in important life decisions.
 Whether you are the selfish one in the relationship or your partner, the tendency to always put your needs before that of your SO or the relationship can drive a wedge in your partnership.

 Irrespective of whether this happens unwittingly or intentionally, it impacts the health of a relationship.
+While self-preservation is necessary, the inability to prioritize your relationship or never putting your partner’s needs ahead of yours is one of the classic examples of conflict in relationships.

 2. Poor communication skills can broaden the divide

 When both partners become intent on proving they are right, positive communication is hindered.
 This leads to an escalation of tension and deepening of conflict in the relationship.
+When you lack the ability to listen to your partner and understand where they’re coming from, even the smallest of issues can drive a wedge between you and your significant other.

 3. Resentment fuels conflict between partners